Dean Trantalis: Water and sewer infrastructure Crises

 Trantalis' first term as Mayor has been marred by a growing infrastructure crisis in the City of Fort Lauderdale.
 The crisis has been partially blamed on the City's practice of diverting money from the water and sewer infrastructure fund to other projects.
 Since 2012, the City siphoned off at least $106 million from the fund.
 In 2019, Trantalis falsely claimed to have ended the process later clarifying that "We are weaning ourselves out of it."
 The process was later rejected by state officials with Florida Department of Environmental Protection Secretary Valenstein stating, "Our message is simple: Engaging in the practice of diverting utility funds and sending that money elsewhere is no way to mitigate, monitor or address the issue of aging infrastructure."
 Trantalis later responded saying "We will get cited.
 There's nothing we can do about that."
 Trantalis has also been criticized for his lone vote against a $200 million sewer repair bond claiming he did not understand the "full scope" of the project and doubted the need to borrow such a large sum despite the City's Comprehensive Utilities Strategic Master Plan outlining the need for over $1.4 billion in repairs.
 In 2020, the sewage crisis ballooned into an environmental disaster after over 211,000,000 gallons of sewage spilled into the City's waterways.
 The State of Florida Department of Environmental Protection has fined the City over $2.1 million—the largest in State history—as a result of the City's poor handling of the crises.

+Flooding

+On April 12, 2023, an "unprecedented" more than two feet of rain fell on Fort Lauderdale, "flooding roads, swamping cars and stranding travelers" An additional two to three more inches of rain fell on April 13, 2023.
+City officials had said Fort Lauderdale's stormwater system was built to handle three inches of rain within 24 hours, far less than what this storm brought.

+Florida Governor Ron DeSantis was in Ohio when the storm hit, at an event for his national book tour.
+On April 13, 2023, DeSantis issued Executive Order 23-65, declaring a state of emergency for Broward County due to severe flooding and rainfall.
+During a press conference on April 14, 2023, Trantalis said that Governor Ron DeSantis had not yet called him, further stating "I’m not sure what’s going on but I’m sure that he’s, uh, very interested in what’s going on here and we’re happy to work with his office."
+Trantalis did say that he had heard from Transportation Secretary Pete Buttigieg, U.S. Rep. Debbie Wasserman Schultz of Broward County, and Florida CFO Jimmy Patronis.